-ADOT efforts to address Arizona tribal transportation is based on the following major factors:
+ADOT efforts to address Arizona tribal transportation are based on the following major factors:

 ADOT’s Tribal Consultation Policy was initially adopted on September 1, 2006 and is reviewed and updated on a regular basis.
-It takes into consideration a 2006 Arizona Governor’s Executive Order and Federal legislative requirements for state departments of transportation to consult with Native Nations and Tribal Governments in statewide and metropolitan transportation planning processes.
+It takes into consideration Arizona Revised Statute Section 41-2051, subsection C - Responsibilities of state agencies and Federal legislative requirements for state departments of transportation to consult with Native Nations and Tribal Governments in statewide and metropolitan transportation planning processes.
 Additionally Section 106 of the National Historic Preservation Act requires that Tribes be consulted in any decisions affecting their historic and cultural legacy.
 This applies to all Tribes resident in Arizona and Tribes with aboriginal or ancestral interests in Arizona.
 Consultation guidelines outlined in the ADOT policy provide a basis for mutual understanding as appropriate partnerships and agreements are carried out to address State and Tribal transportation issues.

 With the adoption of the ADOT Tribal Consultation Policy the department is committed to work with the Tribes, Communities and Native Nations to consult and coordinate on State and Tribal transportation missions and goals.
 This website was developed to support those efforts and to improve State-Tribal intergovernmental relations through resource information sharing.
 It is designed to be a central location for state-tribal transportation partnerships, projects, activities, groups, links, and other related information.